fractalpixel/selfextractor-compressor/README.md

 ## Limitations

-The packer requires that at least a few ASCII characters are not used anywhere in the original code (they will be used for separators, keys and key prefixes, and such in the packed format).
+The packer requires that at least a few ASCII characters are not used anywhere in the original code (they will be used for separators, keys, and key prefixes in the packed format).

 Backticks containing variable placements inside (e.g. \`foo $variablename bar\`) are unfortunately not currently supported, they will interfere with the way the source is packed.
 The tool will issue a